Effects of Exercise

 10. Reduced risk of hip fractures:

 One 10-year study followed 250 physically active and sedentary women and found that those who were physically active had less than half the risk of developing a hip fracture over the study period compared to sedentary women.
-And the benefits of exercise were similar regardless of age, weight, smoking status, or alcohol intake.
+The benefits of exercise were similar regardless of age, weight, smoking status, or alcohol intake.

 11. Improved immune function: